Academic Catalog

 The Master of Science in Engineering is a set of professional masters programs that build on an undergraduate engineering program by offering additional depth and greater mastery in a number of technical areas.

 • The MSE in Mobility Systems (formerly Automotive Systems) is intended for individuals who desire a deeper understanding and knowledge of mechanical, electrical, computer, industrial, and manufacturing systems used in mobility.
-Courses cover subjects such as conventional and electric propulsion systems; safety systems, including connected and autonomous systems; and modern manufacturing systems.
+Courses cover subjects such as conventional and electric propulsion systems, safety systems, including connected and autonomous systems, and modern manufacturing systems.
 Students select courses from a structured framework in order to customize a program that best meets their individual and career needs.